High Quality Links purple

 Haro

-• Fast responses - if you respond quickly to a Connectively query, your pitch will land at the top of the journalist’s feed, which means they are far more likely to choose your response.
-If you leave it for 24 hours, it is likely that 50+ people will have already replied, and the opportunity will be lost.
+• Fast responses: If you respond quickly to a media request, your pitch will reach the journalist promptly, making them far more likely to choose your response.
+If you leave it for 24 hours, many people will likely have already replied, and the opportunity will be lost.

-• Find relevant requests and topics - taking a scattergun approach and answering any question will only waste your time.
+• Find relevant requests and topics: Taking a scattered approach and answering any question will only waste your time.
 Focus on questions you can answer with some authority.
-For example, if you’re a digital marketing agency, you can answer almost any question about marketing, business, entrepreneurship, advertising, management, etc.
+For example, if you’re a digital marketing agency, you can answer almost any question about marketing, business, entrepreneurship, advertising, and management.

 5) Write Guest Posts